SulaymanB2024/Gemini_G/VISUAL_ENHANCEMENTS_PLAN.md

 ## Overview
 This document outlines planned visual enhancements for the Roman-themed portfolio website to create a more immersive and engaging user experience while maintaining the classical aesthetic.

+## Implemented Visual Enhancements

+### 1. Parallax Scrolling Effects ✓ (Completed May 4, 2025)
+- ✓ Added depth to key sections with subtle parallax scrolling
+- ✓ Implemented on hero section background elements and decorative motifs
+- ✓ Created a sense of 3D movement as users navigate the page
+- ✓ Added performance optimizations for smooth scrolling experiences
+- ✓ Implemented accessibility considerations for reduced motion preferences

 ## Planned Visual Enhancements

-### 1. Parallax Scrolling Effects
-- Add depth to key sections with subtle parallax scrolling
-- Implement on hero section background elements and decorative motifs
-- Create a sense of 3D movement as users navigate the page

 ### 2. Interactive Timeline Feature
 - Create a Roman-styled timeline showing career progression